 Preparation for Disputes Hearing

-Staff assigned to represent the prison should discuss the issues of the case and what, if any, settlement would be acceptable to the prison director / regional commissioner.
+Staff assigned to represent the prison should discuss the issues of the case and what, if any, settlement would be acceptable to the general manager custodial / deputy commissioner.

-If the assigned staff (or prison director) have any questions about the content of this document or its application in a particular case, they are to contact the Legal Section at National Office.
+If the assigned staff (or general manager custodial) have any questions about the content of this document or its application in a particular case, they are to contact the Legal Services at National Office.

 The prison does not need to respond to the tribunal before the hearing date unless the notified hearing date and place are not suitable.